filips-mpfc/mapfactor_android_SDK_demo/README.md

 - Since this is an __offline__ maps-based SDK, sufficient space on internal or external storage is required If you encounter any issue, please check the Logcat first, it mays help to find the cause.

+## What you need
+- As you can see, the [gradle.properties](gradle.properties) contains credentials to download the library from our Maven repository.
+Please ask our [sales@mapfactor.com](mailto:sales@mapfactor.com).
+- SDK initialisation needs to insert the licence key to activate the device ([SDKManager.kt](app/src/main/java/com/example/followtheguidesdk/util/SDKManager.kt)), please ask our [sales department](sales@mapfactor.com) for it.
+Possiblity to create test key for limited amount of activations.